"Bringing History To Life!"

 The wonderful thing about these letters is that they suit a variety of ages from children to adults alike!
 The older a child is, the more they will be able to get from them (see how to get the most from your letters page).

 Every child is different and abilities vary, but I would suggest that 5 years old is a good age to begin using these letters.
-Younger children can have the letters read out to them and older children can read for themselves.
+Younger children can have the letters read out to them like stories, and older children can read for themselves.

 Children of any age will simply love to receive their very own letters in the post!